 BASF MasterSeal NP1 Caulk polyurethane sealant, formerly Sonneborn NP 1, is a one-component, high performance, no-priming, gun-grade, elastomeric polyurethane sealant.
-It requires no mixing and typically requires no priming to bond too many materials, including concrete and masonry.
+It comes in eleven standard colors, requires no mixing and typically requires no priming to bond too many materials, including concrete and masonry wood.
 This reputable polyurethane sealant is ready to use and requires no mixing which reduces labor cost.
 Joint movement capability is ±35% which allows for excellent flexibility for keeping moving joints tight.
 Gunning and tooling is easy which speeds up application while making neater joints.
 Questions?
 Contact Us.

 [button style=”btn-primary” url=”http://metrosealant.com/wp-content/uploads/2019/11/Sealant-Coverage-Chart.pdf” target=”_blank”]Metro Sealant Coverage Chart[/button]

 1.The product may be used in sealant joints designed in accordance with SWR Institute’s Sealants – The Professional’s Guide.

 2.In optimal conditions, the depth of the sealant should be 1/2 the width of the joint.
 The sealant joint depth (measured at the center) should always fall between the maximum depth of 1/2″ and the minimum depth of 1/4″.
 Refer to Table 1.